j-lawson/j-lawson.github.io/README.md

 <img src="./photos/john_main.jpg" width="340" height="510" />

 I'm a biomedical data scientist who applies bioinformatics and data science approaches to understand gene regulation.
-Currently, I'm working on my PhD with [Dr. Nathan Sheffield at the University of Virginia](http://databio.org/) where I am creating novel computational methods to understand gene regulation and applying them in the context of cancer epigenetics.
+I received my PhD from the University of Virginia, where I did research with [Dr. Nathan Sheffield](http://databio.org/) creating novel computational methods to understand gene regulation and applying them in the context of cancer epigenetics.

+### Consulting

+I offer consulting services for bioinformatics, R programming, and data science.
+For more information, get in touch with me on Twitter.

 ### Experience